sw1ckham/i-brary/README.md

 <p>I-brary is a fully responsive, user based, book recommendation site.
 You can browse the Homepage for book recommendations and reviews.
 You can log in and add your own book reviews, you have the option to 'share', once shared your book will show up on the homepage.
-If you don't share, your book review will only been seen in your own view.
-You can also save book reviews from the homepage into your own view on your account.</p>
+If you don't share, your book review will only been seen in your own view.</p>

 </div>

 ## UX

 ### Project Goals